Bontecou Lake: History and geography

-Bontecou Lake is located on the property of Rally Farms, founded by Frederic H. Bontecou (who would later be elected a state senator) in 1926.
+Bontecou Lake was created on the property of Rally Farms, founded by Frederic H. Bontecou (who would later be elected a state senator) in 1926.
 As the farm became renowned for its Angus cattle herd, water demands increased.
 Around 1956, responding to severe drought, Bontecou worked with the Dutchess County Soil and Water Conservation District to construct two earthen dams, impounding an existing, 5-to-6 acre pool of water at the center of a forested wetland known as Tamarack Swamp.
 The resulting reservoir held approximately 350000000 USgal of water for agricultural purposes and flooded at least 113 acre of the swamp, though estimates of its size range as high as 135 acre.
 Noted for quality of fishing by the Poughkeepsie Journal in 1968, the lake experienced a severe fish die-off the next year.
 This was attributed to a harsh winter that killed aquatic plant life in the shallow reservoir, depleting water oxygen levels.

 The lake, oblong in shape and oriented from northwest–southeast, is surrounded by woods and farmlands.
 It is bounded on the western end by Shuman Road.